wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

-The dominant form of routing in the Internet is next-hop routing, where a routing protocol constructs a routing table which is used by a forwarding process to forward packets.
+The dominant form of routing in the Internet is next-hop routing, where a routing protocol constructs a routing table (or routing information base, RIB) which is used by a forwarding process to forward packets.
 The routing table is a data structure that maps network prefixes in a given family (IPv4 or IPv6) to next hops, pairs of an outgoing interface and a neighbor's network address, for example:

         destination                      next hop